7 Incredible things to do in Galle Fort, Sri Lanka's colonial fortress

 Galle Fort Places to visit in Galle

-After an active day exploring everything Galle Fort has to offer, it’s time to venture for the fort’s walls to watch a glorious sunset reflect upon the shimmering Indian ocean.
+After an active day exploring everything Galle Fort has to offer, it’s time to venture for the fort’s walls to watch a glorious sunset reflect upon the shimmering Indian Ocean.

 Every day around sunset, locals and travellers alike flock to the fort’s walls, which turns it into a cheerful happening.